 Eating food high in antioxidants should be on top of everyone’s healthy diet list.
-Maple syrup features 54 different antioxidants positioning the flavorful ingredient among fruits and vegetables well-known for their health benefits.
-Pure maple syrup is a superior ingredient to white sugar to increase your antioxidant intake.
+Pure Canadian maple syrup features 65 different antioxidants positioning the flavorful ingredient among fruits and vegetables well-known for their health benefits.
+Maple syrup is a superior ingredient to white sugar to increase your antioxidant intake.
 Why?
 Tree saps are commonly higher in antioxidant activity than processed sweeteners.

 What are antioxidants?

 Antioxidants are vitamins and nutrients that protect our cells from damage caused by free radicals.
 Common health conditions related to free radicals include cardiovascular disease, cancer, diabetes, and degenerative disorders.

 Eating foods high in antioxidants may help in delaying or preventing such free radical-induced illnesses.